Maudi84/static_mf/_posts/2022-10-12-introducing-me.md

 Hi my name is Maurice.
 I am a software professional and a hardware enthusiast.
 I made this website because I have recently graduated from UC Santa Cruz with a B.S in Computer Science and needed a way to showcase my projects, experience, and skills.

+I am also currently enrolled as a graduate student in Computer Science at UC Santa Cruz and may possibly be adding future research here as well.

-If you are a prospective employer, please take a moment to review my resume and reach out to me.
+If you are a prospective employer, please take a moment to review my resume, take a look at my GitHub projects, and please reach out if you have anymore questions.

 ### Built on Poole